 How much influence does the look of your website have on consumer behaviour?
 Simple answer: A lot.
 According to a paper by The British Computer Society, users can judge a website’s credibility in just 3.42 seconds merely on aesthetic appeal alone.
+First impressions mean something.

 Based on less than a 4-second viewing of your site, your customers are already making big decisions about whether they can trust your business or not.
 We buy from businesses we trust, we don’t buy from those we don’t trust.
 Your website needs to visually convey credibility, clarity, and trustworthiness to your target market immediately.

 Webdesign doesn’t just cover what kind of font or photos you use on your home page.
 Website aesthetics cover dozens of design elements including logos, use of video, length of text, paragraph structure, use of bullet points, page organisation and perceived ‘flow’ and ease of navigation.
 All of these elements either support the overall site aesthetic or detract from it.
+More on these below.

-Your Website Needs To Be Optimised For Mobile – It’s What Consumers Want
+Mobile Responsive – It’s What Consumers Want

 Just a few short years ago, this element may have had very little influence on consumer behaviour.
 However, in today’s mobile dependent world, if your website isn’t mobile responsive, you’re going to lose leads.